 Listen … incline the ear of your heart

-If you are thinking about becoming a monk or are wondering what it feels like to be a monk, then … come for a vocational visit at St. Gregory’s Abbey:
+If you are thinking about becoming a monk or are wondering what it feels like to be a monk, then … come for the July vocation program at St. Gregory’s Abbey:

 - Worship & Pray